Overview

 A Private Store is recommended when organizations:

-require full ownership of archival data
+Require full ownership of archival data.

-already maintain enterprise storage infrastructure
+Already maintain enterprise storage infrastructure.

-need custom retention or retrieval policies
+Need custom retention or retrieval policies.

-want to reduce vendor lock-in
+Want to reduce vendor lock-in.

-need hybrid cloud or on-prem archival architectures
+Need hybrid cloud or on-premises archival architectures.

 Recommendation